-Explores the history of European women since the mid 18th-century.
+This course explores the history of European women since the mid 18th-century.
 Ideas about women, as well as the changing social and economic conditions of women's lives will be examined.
 A central concern is the distinction between elite women and women of the popular classes.
 Major topics include women's work, sexuality, marriage and family, women's political activity and feminism.

 NURS 476: Issues in Women's Health (2)

-Explores current health care concerns of women.
+This course explores current health care concerns of women.
 Focus is placed on the complex inter-relationship between women's health and their social, political, cultural and economic situations.
 The student will investigate methods to empower women to take more active roles in their health care, and the student will explore strategies for health care advocacy.

 NURS 485: Renaissance of the Healing Arts (3)

-Prerequisites: Junior or senior standing or consent of faculty
+*Prerequisite: Junior or senior standing or consent of faculty

-Addresses the myth, the magic and the mystery of healing methods considered alternative to modern medical practice.
+This course addresses the myth, the magic and the mystery of healing methods considered alternative to modern medical practice.
 The history and the role of women healers and the current renaissance of the healing arts are explored.
 Emphasis is placed on the self as healed and healer.
 Student's will be introduced to healing arts skills such as meditation, therapeutic touch, creative visualization, color therapy, music therapy, herbs, humor and aromatherapy.

 PSYCH 328: Psychology and Gender (3)

-Pre-requisite: PSYCH 101
+*Prerequisite: PSYCH 101

-Explores ways in which gender impacts human development and social experience.
+This course explores ways in which gender impacts human development and social experience.
 Physical, cognitive, social and emotional aspects of gender are considered.
 Psychological theories and research pertaining to gender development are discussed.

 RELST 273: Women in the Bible (3)

-A study of the Bible (both Hebrew and Christian scriptures) with the specific aim of recovering the place and role of women in this tradition of thought.
+This course is a study of the Bible (both Hebrew and Christian scriptures) with the specific aim of recovering the place and role of women in this tradition of thought.
 Such study draws upon a multidisciplinary approach to critically selected texts in which women are explicitly remembered in a culture and tradition dominated by patriarchal values and systems.

 RELST 291: Feminist/Womanist Perspectives on Religion (3)

-Explores select psychological and theological works concerned with critiquing Western, patriarchal culture from a feminist/womanist perspective.
+This course explores select psychological and theological works concerned with critiquing Western, patriarchal culture from a feminist/womanist perspective.
 The feminist perspective is itself critically examined through the voice of African-American (womanist) and Hispanic (mujerista) woman writers.